MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mbsrtowcs-s.md

 ---
 # mbsrtowcs_s

 Convert a multibyte character string in the current locale to its wide character string representation.
-A version of [mbsrtowcs](mbsrtowcs.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).
+A version of [mbsrtowcs](mbsrtowcs.md) with security enhancements as described in [Security features in the CRT](../security-features-in-the-crt.md).

 ## Syntax